 Pumpkin baby puree 🎃 is a fun and flavorful way to introduce the taste of the season to your little pumpkin 👶!

-Filled with a ton of essential nutrients for baby, this recipe is an easy hands-off way to make a pumpkin puree for baby without all the fuss 🙅♀️.
+Filled with a ton of essential nutrients for babies, this recipe is an easy, hassle-free way to make a pumpkin puree for your baby without all the fuss 🙅♀️.

-It is a great smooth starter puree for baby or it can be mixed into yogurt, oatmeal, pancakes, muffins, or apple puree for toddlers and kids.
+This recipe is a yummy and smooth starter puree for your baby, and you can even mix it into yogurt, oatmeal, pancakes, muffins, or apple puree for toddlers and kids.